p-alexisv/sitemon/README.md

         - name: "SITEMON_INTERVAL"
           value: "60"
 ```

 You can save the above definition in a file (e.g., sitemon-deployment.yaml) and deploy to your cluster (e.g., sitemon namespace) by running:
 ```
 kubectl create ns sitemon
 kubectl -n sitemon apply -f sitemon-deployment.yaml
 ```

 You can then examine the pod status and logs to verify that the app is working as expected.
 ![kubectl output](sitemon-examine.png)

-You would need to expose the application through a service (e.g., NodePort) or some form of ingress, to be able to have your Prometheus server scrape the metrics from sitemon pods.
+You would need to expose the application through a service (e.g., NodePort) or some form of ingress, so that your Prometheus server could scrape the metrics info from the app.
 Once exposed you should be able to access the metrics info from http://$nodeIP:$port/metrics.
 This metrics URL must be accessible by the Prometheus server.

 #### Screenshot of metrics info:
 ![metrics info](metrics.png)